Chaitalykundu/Web-Development/06-Angular/Theory/02-Component/03-Component-Decorator.md

 # Component Decorator

+This tells angular that this class is a component.

 The object passed to the `@Component` decorator is called the **component's metadata**.
 This includes the **selector**, **template**, and other properties described throughout this guide.

 &nbsp;